brooklyncentral/clocker2/tutorials/swarm-cluster.md

 ### Pre-requisites

-This tutorial assumes you have [installed](./tutorial-get-amp-running.html) Cloudsoft AMP, and the AMP CLI.
+This tutorial assumes you have [installed](https://brooklyn.apache.org/v/latest/start/running.html) Apache Brooklyn, and the [Apache Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html).

 #### A load-balanced cluster of swarm managers
 Swarm managers control a swarm's nodes and dictate the node on which containers are deployed.